Universal Credit is a new benefit for working age people to help with living costs.

 - Carers Allowance

 - Industrial Injuries Disablement Benefit.

 Important note If you claim Universal Credit, your rent costs will usually be included as part of your claim.
-You will not usually need to claim Housing Benefit or Local Housing Allowance separately - although there are some exceptions, such as people in supported accommodation.
+You will not usually need to claim Housing Benefit separately - although there are some exceptions, such as people in supported accommodation.